OIRNOIR/WackyWebM/README.md

 This is a simple tool to allow you to create WebM files with changing aspect ratios.

+If you're having trouble installing the dependencies, or need help running the code, [this tutorial](https://www.youtube.com/watch?v=ZjGMjv1Gv94) is super helpful.

 ## Dependencies
 * NodeJS
 * ffmpeg